 became the President and CEO.
 Gary works as a consultant, doing database management and programming as well as traffic safety

 consulting.
 He is an avid motorcyclist, and also enjoys fly fishing and camping.

-Executive Vice-President & VP of Operations - Verne Cotton, MTN005
+Executive Vice-President - Verne Cotton, MTN005

 Verne is one of the five original founding members of Mountain Air.
 He has been an avid flight simmer since the late 80s.